 We have a small private parking lot for reserved guests of the campground, it can accommodate large and small vehicles.
 If you will be needing to park a trailer, please contact us as you may need to use the street parking in front of the campground.

-The campground's bathhouse has outlets where you can charge your electronics.
+There is a charging area next to the dish washing sink which has outlets where you can charge your electronics.

 There is no WiFi at the campground.
 It is just a short walk to places where you can get online: laundry mats, the library, coffee shops, etc.